Cape Town Tours

 Option 1: The Coastal Route

-Nothing really beats a drive along the coast especially when the coastal road is as beautiful as the one we have.
+Nothing really beats a drive along the coast especially when the coastal road is as beautiful as the ones we have.
 You will experience breathtaking vistas of both mountain and sea.
 You can take a swim, sink your feet into the sand, take a stroll, visit a pub or a restaurant and take in the view.

 Option 2 : The Wine Route

 The Cape is famous for its wines which were first successfully made by French colonists known as the French Huguenots.
-Wine estate are plentiful and offer great tastings and outstanding cuisine for the discerning palate.
+Wine estates are plentiful and offer great tastings and outstanding cuisine for the discerning palate.
 Many of the estates are old colonial affairs and steeped in history.

 Option 3 : The Military Route

 Cape Town, the mother city of South Africa, was established by Dutch VOC (Dutch East India Company) governor, Jan Van Riebeeck in 1652.
 So started the rich history of European settlement in Southern Africa.
 Allow us to guide you through the various stages of development of the Cape Colony to modern day South Africa.
 There are many monuments and relics from our historical past still to be seen.
 The most important being the 'Kasteel de Goede Hoop' which was built by Govenor Jan Van Riebeeck and is still operational today.
 There are signal guns, lookout posts and gun emplacements dating from way back dotted all over the peninsula.
 We can even show you the early Dutch pre-occupation of reclaiming land from the sea.
 This is a day trip and can be booked separately or together with any of our other exciting tours.